 After you fertilize, water the grass lightly to help dissolve and activate the nitrogen, phosphorus, potassium and trace elements in the fertilizer that will promote healthy lawn growth.
 You should water so the fertilizer and soil become thoroughly moist, but not so the water begins to form puddles or wash away the nutrients.
 The actual amount of water needed will depend on temperature and the moistness of the soil.

-There are dangers with over-watering the grass after fertilizing.
-Obviously, you don't want to wash away the needed nutrients for your grass, but this can present an actual danger other than simply wasting your fertilizer.
-Fertilizer carried away by excess water can contaminate groundwater and nearby streams, ponds or rivers.
+There are dangers with overwatering the grass after fertilizing.
+Obviously, you don't want to wash away the needed nutrients for your grass, but this can also present an actual danger other than simply wasting your fertilizer.
+Fertilizer carried away by excess water can contaminate groundwater and pollute nearby streams, ponds or rivers.
 This can lead to poisoning of wildlife or burning of plants from unexpected excess nutrients in the soil.

-Remember that it is best to water deeply and infrequently, so most gardeners and landscapers only water once a week, if that.
-The actual frequency will depend on rainfall, climate, type of soil and type of grass.
+Remember that it is best to water deeply and infrequently.
+Because of these guidelines, most gardeners and landscapers only water once a week, if that.
+The actual frequency will depend on rainfall, climate, the type of soil and the type of grass.
 As a general rule, grass needs about 1 inch of water per week.